When your child has a serious or chronic

 Licensed teachers who are K–12-certified in various subjects and special education

 work intensively with students to make sure that they don't fall behind in their studies.

-a child's medical condition and strength into consideration.
+medical condition and strength.

 Whether your child is being educated at school, in the hospital, or at home, remember